 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-To get a traditional credit card, you have to be 18.
-However, there are two ways around this to help teens build credit before turning 18.
-One is for a parent or guardian to add the teen as an authorized user on their credit card and the other is to open a credit-building card that allows teens to start building a credit history before turning 18.
-Upon turning 18, teens can request to have up to two years of previous credit history reported to credit bureaus, giving them a head start on their credit history.
+To get a traditional credit card, you have to be 18 years old.
+However, there are two ways around this to help teens under 18 build credit.
+One option is for a parent or guardian to add the teen as an authorized user on their credit card, which many banks allow.
+Option two is getting the teen a credit-building card like Step Visa that reports payment history.

 Our top picks